Liam-F/Sudoku/README.md

 Diagonal Sudoku Solver
 ===============================
 In this project, I will write code to implement two extensions to already implemented sudoku solver.
-The first one will be to implement the technique called "naked twins".
+The first one will be to apply the technique called "naked twins."
 The second one will be to modify the existing code to solve a diagonal sudoku.
-To complete this project I will use the tools mostly constrain propagation and depth-first search.
+To complete this project, I will use the tools mostly constraint propagation and depth-first search.

 ### Questions: